Trooper Ortiz visits with LVC criminal justice students

 Criminal Justice

-If you want to pursue a career in law enforcement or social services, you'll need a strong foundation in criminal justice to serve the public with empathy and fairness.
-LVC can help you excel.
+If you want to pursue a career in law enforcement, corrections, or social services, you'll need a strong foundation in criminal justice to serve the public with empathy and fairness.
+LVC can help you excel with our undergraduate degree program in Criminal Justice.
+From crime scene investigation to the court system, you’ll earn a degree that prepares you for the diverse careers available at the local, state, and federal levels.

 Kaitlyn Coulter '20 and Dr. Kathryn Whiteley present research